 • For tough dirt and stains, use the same solution in combination with a soft brush; an old toothbrush will help you get into the nooks and crannies.
 Afterward, make sure to rinse thoroughly with plain water and dry thoroughly.

-• When outdoor wicker is extremely dirty, use a hand steam-cleaner.
-Once you’ve steam-cleaned the entire piece, dry it thoroughly with a hair dryer (otherwise, wicker might bend or become deformed).
+• When outdoor wicker is extremely dirty, use a handheld steam cleaner like this one.
+Once you’ve steam-cleaned the entire piece, dry it thoroughly with a hair dryer (otherwise, the wicker may bend or become deformed).
 For the very best results, steam-clean wicker furniture on a sunny, windy day to ensure quick drying.

 GOOD TO KNOW

 • Avoid damaging wicker furniture by being careful not to press too hard on its slats.

 • If you have damaged or broken slats, make repairs with wood glue (e.g., Titebond), allowing ample time for the glue to dry before continuing to clean.
 Of course, if the damage is extensive, you may have to take the piece to a professional.

 • Do not use a stiff brush, a steel wool pad, or any harsh abrasives on wicker.
 Doing so could severely damage unfinished, natural wicker and could remove the protective finish from a lacquered piece.